bsmg/beat-saber-community-wiki/mapping/basic-audio.md

 5. Done.
 ![Adding silence with Audacity](https://i.imgur.com/6lZv03x.png)

+After generating the silence you can click the dark line in the song track to get rid of the cut.
 ### After tool assisted sync:
 If you've used Arrow Vortex or other tool assisted syncing then do the following to add the right amount of silence to the song track:
 1. Switch to the Selection Tool (![Selection Tool](/uploads/wiki/selection.png)).